LukeDoyle03/LukeDoyle03.github.io/README.md

     <body>
     <p> on this website i will be talking about the latest gaming news </p>

-soon as pre-orders have already started.
+The xbox one x will be launching soon soon as pre-orders have already started.

   <p>  http://www.xbox.com/en-ie/  </p>